cpg314/cargo-workspace-unused-pub/README.md

 ## TODO

 - Automatically remove the unused functions (assuming a clean git repository is found).
-- Build an approxiamte SCIP index with tree-sitter instead of rust-analyzer, for faster execution (e.g. in CI).
+- Build an approximate SCIP index with tree-sitter instead of rust-analyzer, for faster execution (e.g. in CI).
 - Allow ignoring false positives with a special code comment or attribute.
 - Support other objects than only methods (e.g. constants).
 - Robustify the detection of test/main functions.